-The inclusion of an equity rollover reduces the buyer’s up-front capital investment and it allows the seller to share in the future equity appreciation.
-Maintaining an equity stake in the post-closing company provides the seller a potential “second bite at the apple”.
-Further growth of the business results in an increase in the value of the rollover equity, and thus, more money for the seller at a future sale or liquidity event of the post-closing company.
+The inclusion of an equity rollover reduces the buyer’s up-front capital investment, and it allows the seller to share in the future equity appreciation.
+Maintaining an equity stake in the post-closing company provides the seller with a potential “second bite at the apple.”
+Further growth of the business results in an increase in the value of the rollover equity and, thus, more money for the seller at a future sale or liquidity event of the post-closing company.

 Equity rollover is also a popular vehicle for bridging a valuation gap.
 A valuation gap is when the seller values his business higher than what the buyer is willing to pay.
 The gap can be bridged by retaining some equity in the business and capture some of the future value.

 Equity rollover also represents an attractive opportunity for owners that want to “take some chips off the table” while continuing to maintain an ownership position.
 Under this scenario, the owner is able to take some cash out of the business and retain a level of equity, as well as potential involvement in ongoing company operations.
 Key benefits for the seller could include the removal of personal guarantees, funding the expansion of the business, and less personal risk.
 In addition, the amount of the equity roll can usually be structured to be tax deferred (no taxes due until the ownership interest included in the equity roll is sold for cash).